M-Mbugua/weather_webapp/README.md

-#Weather Webpage

-##Description
+# Weather Web App

+## Description

-A simple webpage that provides a user interface to retrieve weather forecasts for a selected location for seven days.
+A simple REACT web app that provides a user interface to retrieve weather forecasts for a selected location for seven days.
 Requests are sent to the 7timer API to the retrieve the information.

-##Technologies Used
+## Technologies Used

 - HTML5
 - CSS3
 - 7timer API
 - Javascript

-#This is a work in progress